 Energy Supply

-Energy supply (electricity) makes up the most significant proportion of the Island’s emissions at 34% of net emissions (237kT CO2e).
+Energy supply (electricity) makes up the most significant proportion of the Island’s emissions at 35% of net emissions (205kT CO2e).
 Most of these emissions come from the Combined Cycle Gas Turbine (CCGT) at Pulrose, with smaller amounts produced by the Energy from Waste (EfW) plant and diesel generators.
-Due to the methodology outlined above, any emissions from electricity produced on-Island and exported to the UK are included in the Island’s inventory.
-Conversely, electricity imported from the UK is excluded from the Island’s inventory.
+Due to the methodology outlined above, Emissions from electricity produced on-Island and exported to the UK are included in the Island’s inventory.
+Conversely, electricity imported from the UK is excluded from the Island’s inventory

 Transport

-Transport makes up 22% of net emissions (157kT CO2e).
-The most significant components of transport emissions are petrol and diesel usage for cars, making up just under 60% of the total.
+Transport makes up 25% of net emissions (146kT CO2e).
+The most significant components of transport emissions are petrol and diesel usage for cars, making up just under 80% of the total.
 Other notable contributors are shipping, aircraft, and HGVs/buses.
 For travel to/from the UK, half the round-trip aircraft/shipping emissions are allocated to the Isle of Man and a half to the UK.
-These are excluded from the inventory and are reported separately for international travel (e.g. to the Republic of Ireland).
+International Travel is excluded from the inventory.
 These calculations follow the standard IPCC guidance.

 Residential

-Residential emissions make up 20% of net emissions (146kT CO2e), most of which relate to home heating using oil and gas.
+Residential emissions make up 25% of net emissions (148kT CO2e), most of which relate to home heating using oil and gas.

 Agriculture

-Agricultural emissions make up 15% of net emissions (105kT CO2e).
+Agricultural emissions make up 19% of net emissions (110kT CO2e).
 The largest emissions category is methane from animal digestion and waste (mostly cows), followed by emissions from land use such as ploughing methods like tilling.
-This data is sourced from the Isle of Man Agricultural Census and is considered fairly accurate, though there is scope to refine further with the availability of more detailed information on specific Manx farming practices.
+This data is sourced from the Isle of Man Agricultural Census and is considered fairly accurate, though there is scope to refine further with the availability of more detailed information on specific Manx farming practices which the new Farm Carbon Toolkit will assist with.

 Business

-Business emissions make up 7% of net emissions (53kT CO2e).
+Business emissions make up 3% of net emissions (16kT CO2e).
 Most of these emissions relate to heating commercial buildings with smaller levels of emission from refrigeration and other chemical processes.
 Emissions from refrigeration and chemical processes are based on UK levels scaled to the Isle of Man, so there is scope to improve this data by better understanding business processes.

 Waste Management

-Waste Management makes up almost 3% of net emissions (23kT CO2e).
+Waste Management makes up almost 5% of net emissions (29kT CO2e).
 The Energy from Waste (EfW) plant is included in Energy Supply, leaving emissions from landfills and sewage.

 Industrial Processes